 Columbus State Community College (CSCC), located in Columbus, Ohio, was founded in 1963 and mostly offers 2-year associate's degree programs.
 Students can choose from over 55 programs in engineering, public service, business, human service and health and can also take prerequisite classes in the arts and sciences before transferring to 4-year schools.

-Students can pursue a 21.5-credit limited radiology certificate that teaches them to position patients for imaging, use radiation protection and operate equipment.
+Students can pursue a 22 credit GXMO medical imaging certificate that teaches them to position patients for imaging, use radiation protection and operate equipment.
 General education courses are also included.
-Graduates are qualified for a limited radiography license under Ohio state law, and they may also apply for the radiography associate's degree program at CSCC.
+Graduates are qualified for a limited radiography license under Ohio state law, and they may also apply for the medical imaging associate's degree program at CSCC.

 The associate's degree program teaches students to safely use the equipment associated with fluoroscopy, diagnostic imaging and radiography.
 Magnetic resonance imaging and computed tomography are also covered.
 To earn the associate's degree, students take general education courses in addition to their specialty courses in computerized imaging, anatomy, radiographic procedures and radiologic science.
 A hands-on clinical component is also required.

 |School||School Type & Setting||Programs Offered||Undergraduate Tuition & Fees (2015-2016)|

 |University of Cincinnati - Blue Ash College||4-year, primarily associate's, public; large suburb||AAS in Radiologic Technology|| $11,000 (in-state),

 |Columbus State Community College||2-year, public; large city|| GXMO Medical Imaging Certificate,

 Source: *NCES College Navigator